What is stasis dermatitis?

 Request an appointment in Meridian, Idaho

 Your condition will need to be diagnosed by a dermatologist.
-When you schedule an appointment at Boise Dermatology & Medspa, Dr. Brooks will examine your skin and look for signs of stasis dermatitis.
-If you have this condition, she will create a treatment plan specifically for you.
+When you schedule an appointment at Boise Dermatology & Medspa, Dr. Brooks or her P.A.
+Sammy Verner will examine your skin and look for signs of stasis dermatitis.
+If you have this condition, they will create a treatment plan specifically for you.
 Contact Boise Dermatology online or by calling (208) 888-0660.